As an Amazon Associate I earn from qualifying purchases.

-Many people ask the question, “is marijuana a depressant?” without actually knowing exactly what a “depressant” is.
+Many people ask the question, “Is marijuana a depressant?” without actually knowing exactly what a “depressant” is.
+So, what is a depressant?
 A “depressant” is a fairly technical medical term that means a drug that slows down the rate that your nerves send signals to each other.
 Depressants decrease brain activity in certain parts of the brain and, spoiler alert: marijuana is a depressant.
+Follow-up question: Is it bad that weed is a depressant? (continued…)

 Is Weed a depressant?
 Is that really what you want to know?